Extended Education Student Services office

 1. Challenge for Credit

-The student will apply in writing for a Challenge for Credit to the Student Advisor responsible for the program in which the student is registered.
+The student will apply in writing for a Challenge for Credit to the Program Coordinator responsible for the program in which the student is registered.
 The request must be supported by a clear rational backed up by appropriate documents (e.g., transcripts or certificates showing related studies, work experience).
-Fees: A non-refundable application fee as well as a portion of the assessed tuition fee.
-A fee based on the cost of the full course tuition must accompany the student’s written request.
+Fees: A non-refundable fee equal to 50 per cent of the assessed course tuition fee must accompany the student’s written request.

 Disciplinary Action